 As avid poker players, we're always looking to seek out those operators that can provide a service that goes one step further than many others.
 With the continuing growth of the use of cryptocurrencies in poker games, it's good to know which poker rooms work with crypto and can offer a high-quality product.

 That's how we landed on CoinPoker - a site that you'll want to know about if playing poker using digital currencies is attracting your interest.
-Because CoinPoker transacts around the globe in pretty much every country, it appeals strongly to crypto users in Australia, the United States, and other jurisdictions, which must choose from a smaller list of online poker sites that welcome their action.
+Because CoinPoker transacts around the globe in pretty much every country, it appeals strongly to crypto users in Australia, the United States, and other jurisdictions whose residents must choose from a smaller list of online poker sites that welcome their action.
 This Coin Poker review will evaluate what CoinPoker offers to players in this sphere.

 We've examined the software, action at the tables, promotions, cashouts, and more at CoinPoker to assess what you can expect when you register and begin playing in this room.
 Keep reading through our thorough review of Coinpoker for the full facts.